Keenuts/vulkan-virgl/README.md

 - cmake
 - glslang-devel

+If you want to build it in debug, you will need LunarG Vulkan SDK.

 # There is also a dockerfile available to build it using a valid Fedora setup

 docker-fedora/dockerfile